Deploying a Batch Job¶

 scikit-learn- for training the model.

-config.ini file allows us to configure the key parameters for the stage,
+bodywork.yaml file allow us to configure the remaining key parameters for the stage,

 Configuring the Workflow¶

-bodywork.ini file in the root of this repository contains the configuration for the whole workflow, which in this case consists of a single stage as defined in the
+bodywork.yaml file contains the configuration for the whole workflow, which in this case consists of a single stage as defined in the

 The most important element is the specification of the workflow DAG, which in this instance is simple and will instruct the Bodywork workflow-controller to run the